offbynull/learn/Bioinformatics/input/input.md

   `---------- ter ----------`            `---------- ter ----------`
 ```

-You now have two complete copies of the DNA.
+There are now two complete copies of the DNA.

 ### Find Ori and Ter